weixiaonan1/BorderEscape/Report.md

    The game currently supports only two game props: gold coins and treasure chests.

-## Refinement
+## Further Refinement

-Since the program is developed in a short time and is not very matural and perfect enough, some further refinement and improvements are supposed to be taken into consideration, which are listed as follows.
+Since the program is developed in a short time and is not very mature and perfect enough, some further refinement and improvements are supposed to be taken into consideration, which are listed as follows.

 1. **Design New Game Modes**